Section Image

 Cherry Creek Schools serving Glendale and state-ranked sports teams

 Glendale is in the Cherry Creek School District’s attendance boundary.
 The district assigns students to a school based on their residence location, and it offers in-district and out-of-district students the option to choose a school.
 Holly Ridge Primary, a kindergarten through second-grade school, and Holly Hills Elementary, serving grades 3 through 5, comprise The Hollys.
 The nickname, “The Hollys,” symbolizes how the two schools function as one.
-The Hollys earns a B grade from Niche.
+The Hollys earn a B grade from Niche.
 West Middle School receives an A, and Cherry Creek High School scores an A-plus.
 Several of the high school’s athletic programs are state-ranked, including the golf and boys lacrosse teams.

 Lauren Melton